cake-contrib/Cake.MsDeploy/README.md

 ## Discussion

-If you have questions, search for an existing one, or create a new discussion on the Cake GitHub repository, using the  `:grey_question: Extension Q&A` category.
+If you have questions, search for an existing one, or create a new discussion on the Cake GitHub repository, using the  `Extension Q&A` category.

 [![Join in the discussion on the Cake repository](https://img.shields.io/badge/GitHub-Discussions-green?logo=github)](https://github.com/cake-build/cake/discussions)